juwangvsu/cartographer-1/readme_cartographer.txt

 "readme pointcloud ndt icp slam cartographer code " ~/Documents/cartographer$ vi readme_carto_homepc.txt

+--- pkg-config find library path link ------- to find a package include and link path, use pkg-config tool:
+#pkg-config --libs pcl_io-1.8
+	this show the library path for linking
+#pkg-config --list-all|grep pcl
+# not all library can be find this way. some such as boost not find this way

 ------12/20/21 hacking ceres_scan_matcher_3d_test.cc ---------
  test ceres scan match using turtlebot data: reproduce result in ceres_scan_matcher_3d_test.cc